rj79/pycortex/README.md

 # About
 Pycortex is a very simple caching server.
 It can store string key/value pairs.
-Both the server and the client library is built using asyncio.
+Both the server and the client library are built using asyncio.

 # Protocol details
 * Requests and responses are sent as JSON.